Cross-cultural communication

 Cross-cultural communication is a field of study investigating how people from differing cultural backgrounds communicate, in similar and different ways among themselves, and how they endeavor to communicate across cultures.
 Intercultural communication is a related field of study.

+Cross-cultural communication can be understood as the interaction between people from different cultural backgrounds who have different values, languages, beliefs, and communication styles.
+These differences can affect how messages are sent, understood, and interpreted in social or professional situations.
+Since technology and globalization continue to connect people from different countries, communication between cultures has become more common, but also more complex.
+Researchers and scholars in the field have discovered that differences in cultural norms and communication styles can lead to misunderstandings when individuals are not aware of those differences.
+Researchers and scholars like Geert Hofstede and Edward T. Hall have studied these cultural differences and explained how communication is different among cultures.
+Because of this, cross-cultural communication has become an important area of study to help understand how people can communicate better across other cultures.

-Cross-cultural deals with the comparison of different cultures.
+Cross-cultural communication deals with the comparison of different cultures.
 In cross-cultural communication, differences are understood and acknowledged, and can bring about individual change, but not collective transformations.
-In cross-cultural societies, one culture is often considered “the norm” and all other cultures are compared or contrasted to the dominant culture.
+In cross-cultural societies, one culture is often considered "the norm" and all other cultures are compared or contrasted to the dominant culture.